about us

 KIRA UHER - Founder / Director

-JUMA AMUKO EBWA - Project Manager & Internship Coordinator
+JUMA AMUKO EBWA - Project & Internship Coordinator

 NABOTS - Volunteer Support